 I am always drawn to the romantic view of the first Thanksgiving.
 Not sure this is fully accurate, but the story informs, nonetheless.

 A group of people new to a foreign land begin to build a community completely out of nothing.
 They didn’t arrive well-versed in how to do this, but instead figured it out as they went along.
-Their motivation was pure and simple: freedom to live their lives as they wanted without fear of retribution.
+Their motivation was simple: freedom to live their lives as they wanted without fear of retribution.

 I am sure there were those on both sides who feared their respective differences, but somehow, they collectively managed to figure it out and respect one another.

 Both groups came together at a feast and shared food and traditions from their respective cultures.
 They didn’t just eat with one another but also spent several days enjoying each other’s company and getting to know one another better.